Sixteenth-century pen and wash depiction of three figures representing Greek Christians

 ‘Nevertheless [Walewein] deemed that this was a devil rather than a man whom they had come upon!
 Had they not heard him call upon God no man had dared face him, deeming that he was the devil or one of his fellows out of hell, for that his steed was so great, and he was taller even than Sir Lancelot, and black withal, as I said afore.’ (translation J. Weston)

 Because of the focus on Moriaen’s looks in this and other descriptions, it is hard to tell whether his black skin is perceived as one part of his identity or whether it is racialised.
-Walewein’s association of a physical trait with a moral judgement seems to fit the common definition of race, and being so negatively charged, his reaction might be interpreted as racist – meaning that the racial type of the large black Moor is classified and compared to others.
-Of course, by using the image of the Devil, black could not be ranked lower, both symbolically and morally.
+Walewein’s association of a physical trait with a moral judgement seems to fit the common definition of race, and being so negatively charged, his reaction might be interpreted as racist – meaning that the type of the large dark-skinned Moor is classified and compared to others.
+Of course, by using the image of the Devil, it seems that blackness could not be ranked lower, both symbolically and morally.

-Figure 2: St Maurice as black knight, Statuette commissioned by the Abbess of Medingen in 1506 to celebrate the convent’s patron saint
+Figure 2: Another example from the same period: St Maurice as a black knight, statuette commissioned by the Abbess of Medingen in 1506 to celebrate the convent’s patron saint

 On the other hand, Moriaen’s skills and his great physical strength, suggested by his tall figure in the above quotation, help him gain the other knights’ respect and the king’s praise.
 These chivalric qualities, inherited from his father, are more than enough to convince Walewein of Moriaen’s worth and to balance out the initial doubt provoked by the hero’s blackness.
 On several occasions, Moriaen is even favourably compared to Lanceloet, who is traditionally Arthur’s best knight.